apache/flink/docs/streaming_guide.md

 Program Skeleton
 ----------------

-As we could already see in the example, a Flink Streaming program looks almost identical to a regular Flink program.
+As presented in the [example](#example), a Flink Streaming program looks almost identical to a regular Flink program.
 Each stream processing program consists of the following parts:

 1. Creating a `StreamExecutionEnvironment`,
 2. Connecting to data stream sources,